 The End of License date is another critical date.
 For Windows CE 6.0, this will occur on February 22, 2022.
 The significance is that OEMs can no longer purchase licenses after this date.
 For Rockwell Automation, this means no new PanelView Plus 7 units may ship with a Windows CE 6.0 operating system after this date.
 You can think of it as the true end of life date for Windows CE 6.0.
 Therefore, Rockwell Automation will have until then to fully define a path forward.
 PanelViews in the field running CE 6.0 will continue to operate after this date.
 However, when the migration path is fully vetted, it will be advised to update those units to stay current with security and bug fixes.

 What about Security Patches for Windows CE 6.0?

 As mentioned, the end of extended support for Windows Embedded CE 6.0 does mean an end for security patches.
 This means you should take extra precautions with PanelView for now.
 It’s not uncommon for control systems to use dated technology.
 For example, the US military still uses Windows XP on older designs where software doesn’t port over well and involves mission-critical systems.
 I’m not advocating staying on old technology; there are inherent risks and expensive support contracts that go along with that.

 As a reminder, always follow good security practices of implementing firewalls and limiting open ports and services.
 A layered security approach will mitigate any potential security vulnerabilities.
 Rockwell Automation has developed design and implementation guides for creating secure industrial networks.
-This site contains a collection of guides on this subject.

 What does the future look like?
 PanelView Plus 8 Perhaps…